Quantum jamming brings quantum mechanics to macroscopic scales: Methods

 \subsection{Explicit construction of the Hamiltonian in the example}

-The Hamiltonians in the examples have both a linear and a quadratic dependency on the building blocks in \eqref{eq:build_blocks}.
-Specifically, up to a constant and a term proportional to $S^z$, which is conserved and irrelevant, the Hamiltonian in \eqref{eq:H} reads
+We clarify here why the Hamiltonians in the examples belong to the class of models characterised by the building blocks in \eqref{eq:build_blocks}.
+Specifically, it turns out that those Hamiltonians have both a linear and a quadratic dependency on the building blocks: up to a constant and a term proportional to $S^z$, which is conserved and irrelevant, the Hamiltonian in \eqref{eq:H} reads

 where we expressed in particular the interaction coupled by $\Delta$ in terms of the averaged building blocks, $ \bar T^{+-}_{\ell-1,\ell+2}=(T_{\ell-1,\ell+1}+T_{\ell,\ell+2})/2 $, so as to make it explicit the symmetry under transmutation of particles.
 The symmetry of the last term can be understood as it describes a double hopping in the same direction, completely independent of the parity of the spin up that hops.